 Still today, key decisions regarding cities’ administration are made with a hypothetical, gender-neutral resident in mind.
 Yet this supposed gender-neutrality erases the fact that most cities fail to meet women’s specific needs and rights.

 I use the word “right” consciously here.
 The idea that people might have an actual “right” to the city has gained increasing momentum among social movements and NGOs globally over the last few years.
-It is connected to the notion of the city as “common” — a collective resource that everyone is entitled to enjoy.
+It is connected to the notion of the city as a “common” — a collective resource that everyone is entitled to enjoy.

 But, rather evidently, women’s right to their cities has long been denied, and the COVID-19 pandemic has only aggravated this state of affairs.
 Female essential workers such as nurses had to put up with even more infrequent transport fares at the end of their extra shifts.
 Mothers with kids to home-school and no access to public parks experienced particularly hard lockdowns.